Privacy Policy

 • Amount of data transferred in each case

-• Website from which the request comes
+• Website from which the request originates

 • Operating system of the user

-• Language and version of the browser software
+• Language and version of the browser

 3.3 E-mail contact

-3.4 Analysis tool
+3.4 Analysis tools

-Rights
+4. Rights

-4.1 Right of access by the data subjec (Art.
+4.1 Right to information of the data subject (Art.
 15 GDPR)

 You have the right to request confirmation as to whether personal data is being processed.
 If this is the case, you have the right to the following information:

-• the categories of personal data processed;
+• Categories of personal data that are processed

-• if possible, the planned duration for which the personal data will be stored or, if this is not possible, the criteria for determining this duration;
+• where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period

-• The existence of a right of appeal to a supervisory authority;
+• the existence of the right to lodge a complaint with a supervisory authority

-• The existence of automated decision-making, including profiling, pursuant to Article 22 (1) and (4) and, at least in these cases, meaningful information about the logic involved and the scope and intended effects of such processing for the data subject.
+• the existence of automated decision-making, including profiling, referred to in Article 22 (GDPR)(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

 4.2 Right to rectification (Art.
 16 GDPR)